Night-mk/rapidfair/README.md

-# rapidfair
+# SpeedyFair
-RapidFair is a high-performance order-fairness BFT consensus protocol.
+SpeedyFair is a high-performance order-fairness BFT consensus protocol.